jluzio/study-guides/design/02-distributed-systems-patterns.md

    - **Database per Service**: Each service manages its own database, ensuring decoupling.
    - **Shared Database**: Multiple services share a single database, which can simplify management but reduce decoupling.
    - **Saga**: Manages distributed transactions by using a sequence of local transactions.
+   - **Command Query Responsibility Segregation (CQRS)**: Separates read and write operations to optimize handling and scalability.

 ### 3. **Communication Patterns**
    - **API Gateway**: Acts as a single entry point for all client requests, handling routing, authentication, and other concerns.